macbofh/GUInstallomator/README.md

 **Why Applescript?**

 I wanted to have a portable GUI script with TouchID (for administrator privileges).
 If i have time i will rewrite this in Swift.
-But for now it does not require codesigning and it works out of the box on 10.12+
+But for now it does not require codesigning and it works out of the box on macOS 11+